alozano-77/AWS-SAA-C02-Course/README.md

 - Content is cached in locations close to customers.
 - If the content is not available on the local cache when requested, CloudFront will fetch the item and cache it and deliver it locally.
-- This provides lower latency and higher throughput for customers.
+- This provides lower latency (more responsiveness) and higher throughput (faster page loads) for customers.
 - Can handle static and dynamic content.
-- **Origin** the original location of your content, can be an S3 bucket or LB.
+- **Origin** the original location of your content, can be an S3 bucket or ALB.
+In theory it can be anywhere on the internet accessible by CloudFront.
 - **Distribution** the configuration unit of CloudFront.
 - **Edge locations** global infrastructure which hosts a cache of your data.
   - There are over 200 edge locations.
-  - They can be one or more racks in a third party server system.
+  - They are generally one or more racks in a 3rd party data center.
   - Normally 90% storage with some small compute.
 - **Regional Edge Cache**
   - Larger version of an edge location.